 Beginning in 2009, the Department of State initiated the first of three construction phases at The Grove.
 Working with MLD Architects, Inc. and Allstate Construction, Inc., the first phase enhanced protection for the historic home from severe weather by installing new storm shutters to replace unsalvageable existing shutters laden with lead-based paints.
 Equipped with impact-resistant fiberglass panels, the new mahogany shutters match the existing shutters, believed to date from the early to mid-20th century.

 As the first construction phase began, appraisers evaluated the home and its historic collections.
 The assessment of the home’s value and the appraisal of historic collections to be acquired from the Collins family were critical steps in planning the museum and prepared the building for the substantial rehabilitation project ahead.

 Left: Project team members at work.
 Middle: Scaffolding raised for masonry repair.
-Right: new reproduction shutters, showing fiberglass panel reveal.
+Right: new reproduction shutters, showing impact-resistant fiberglass panel.

 The second construction phase began in 2011 with a comprehensive structural assessment of the ca. 1840 masonry residence as well as the 1950s Florida Room addition built by the Collins family.

 The assessment revealed two centuries of environmental impact.
 Cracking from settling caused moisture intrusion, damaging pine lintels above all exterior openings.
 Pine floor joints set into pockets on exterior walls also showed water and insect damage.
 Masonry units cracked and mortar failed below original sandstone sills.